Barry Gibb

-1946–1954: Early years
+Early years

-Barry Alan Crompton Gibb was born at Jane Crookall Maternity Home in Douglas, Isle of Man, on 1 September 1946, to Hugh Gibb (15 January 1916 – 6 March 1992), a drummer, and Barbara Gibb (née Pass; 17 November 1920 – 12 August 2016).
-He has English, Irish, and Scottish ancestry.
+Barry Alan Crompton Gibb was born at Jane Crookall Maternity Home in Douglas, Isle of Man, on 1 September 1946, to Hugh Gibb (15 January 1916 – 6 March 1992), a drummer, and Barbara Gibb (née Pass; 17 November 1920 – 12 August 2016), both Manchester natives.
+He has English, Irish and Scottish ancestry.
 Gibb's grandfather Hugh Gibb Sr. was born in Lanarkshire, Scotland in 1892.
 He has an older sister, Lesley Evans.
-His second name, "Alan", was after his father's youngest brother who died in infancy.
+His second name, "Alan", was after his father's youngest brother, who had died in infancy.
 According to Hugh Gibb, in a mix of fact and fiction, his third name, "Crompton", was given to honour the Gibbs' ancestor Sir Isaac Crompton (actually Samuel Crompton).

 When Gibb was born, his father was busy as a musician working at various hotels in Douglas, while his mother stayed at home looking after the children.
 Later, the Gibbs moved to Chapel House on Strang Road.
-When he was almost two years old, he was badly scalded.
-His mother had just made tea which she had put on the table; he climbed up and pulled the teapot down and got the tea all over him.
+When he was almost two years old, he was badly scalded in an accident involving a hot teapot his mother had just set on the table, which he was able to reach and knock over.
 He was in Nobles Hospital for about two and a half months.
 Gibb later commented on that incident:

-In 1949, the Gibb family relocated to 50, St. Catherine's Drive.
+In 1949, the Gibb family relocated to 50 St. Catherine's Drive.
 Later that year, on 22 December, Gibb's two younger brothers Robin and Maurice were born.
 When the twins were young, the family moved to Smedley Cottage, Spring Valley, also in Douglas.

-Gibb started school on 4 September 1951, three days after his fifth birthday, attending Braddan school.
+Gibb started school on 4 September 1951, three days after his fifth birthday, attending Braddan School.
 In 1952, the Gibb family relocated to 43 Snaefell Road, Willaston, which became their home for the next two years.
 The same year, he went to Tynwald Street Infants School.
 On his seventh birthday in 1953, he went to Desmesne Road Boys School.